AWS-Community-Nordics/awscommunitynordics.org/docs/communityday-fin2023.md

     You will build a serverless application to help the shop to accept orders and notify customers when their drinks are ready.
 Have fun and get caffeinated!
   </p>
   <p>
     <b>Note!</b> You will need your own laptop with you in order to participate in the workshop.
 Workshop is walk-in and continuously available after lunch break.
 If the room is full, come again after a short while to check if there is space available.
 We can fit around 30 people at one time in the workshop space.
-Conpleting the workshop takes usually few hours.
+Completing the workshop takes usually few hours.
   </p>

   <a name="sponsors"></a>